 Therapy Options

 Therapy is essential to most individuals’ treatment regimens for opioid addiction.
-While this is so, there are some options for different therapy treatments.
-Some patients may use more than one during their time in treatment, either at the same time or changing as they progress toward their recoveries.
+However, there are some options for different therapy treatments.
+Some patients may use more than one during treatment, either at the same time or changing as they progress toward their recoveries.

 These therapies are: